kbond/document-library/README.md

     #[Mapping(
         library: 'public',
-        metadata: ['checksum', 'size', 'extension'], // just store the checksum, size and file extension in the db
+        metadata: ['checksum', 'size', 'extension'], // just store the library, checksum, size and file extension in the db
         namer: new Expression('images/{this.username}-{checksum:7}{ext}'), // use "namer: 'expression:images/{this.username}-{checksum:7}{ext}'" on PHP 8.0
     )]
     #[ORM\Column(type: Document::class, nullable: true)]